-Given the mesh constructed for the flow simulation, it is now possible to visualize the view from a given point.
+Given the mesh(es) constructed for a 3D wind simulation, it is possible to visualize the view from a given point.
 In practice we do this by rendering an image from the 3D mesh with the use of the rasterization rendering technique.
 This technique goes back to \cite{Catmull1974, Pineda1988, Heckbert1989}.
 The rasterization algorithm projects the triangles from the 3D mesh onto a 2D image.

-The projecting principle is sketched in Figure \ref{fig:triangle-mapping}, where the vertices which are mapped onto the 2D image plane are used to check which pixels the triangle covers.
-The naive idea is to loop across all the pixels in the image and check if they are inside the projected triangle or not.
+The projecting principle is sketched in Figure \ref{fig:triangle-mapping}, where the vertices that are mapped onto the 2D image plane are used to check which pixels the triangle intersects.

+The naive idea is to loop through all the pixels in the image and check if they are inside the projected triangle or not.
 The efficiency of this approach depends on the size of the triangles.
-To account for small triangles, one may optimize the search by only searching the pixels which lie inside the bounding box of the triangle.
-In Figure \ref{fig:pixel-checking}, the blue square around the triangle illustrates the bounding box for which the corner coordinates are rounded to the nearest pixel.
+To account for small triangles, one may optimize the search by only checking pixels that lie inside the bounding box of the triangle.
+In Figure \ref{fig:pixel-checking}, the blue rectangle around the triangle illustrates the bounding box for which the corner coordinates are rounded off in order to include whole pixels.

 This can be optimized further by not checking all the pixels inside the bounding box, but starting in the pixel which contains the top-point of the triangle.
 Then go stepwise down and check the pixels to the left and right of the reference point.
-If we already visited one or more pixels which are inside the projected triangle and then come to a pixel which is not in the triangle, the search stops in that direction.
+If we already visited one or more pixels which are inside the projected triangle and then comes to a pixel which is not in the triangle, the search stops in that direction.
 The search algorithm is illustrated with the green lines in Figure \ref{fig:pixel-checking}.
 There are several ways to optimize this, see \cite{Pineda1988} for further reading.

-Looping over all the triangles to do the projections one by one, can cause two or more projected triangles to overlap.
-To decide which one that should be shown in the image we have to look at the distance to the them.
-The distances to the triangles which are already shown in the image are stored in a two dimensional array with the same dimension as the image.
-Thus only the element with the shortest distance is shown in the image.
+Looping over all the triangles to do the projections one by one can cause two or more projected triangles to overlap.
+To decide which one that should be shown in the image, we have to look at the distances to them.
+The distances to the triangles that are already shown in the image are stored in a two dimensional array with the same dimension as the image.
+Thus only the triangle with the shortest distance may be shown in the image.